How To: Tying The Dinner Bell Fly

 This will make the fly more durable and prevent the monofilament from pulling out easily.

-Continue wrapping thread to build the head of the fly and finish with your favorite head cement.
+Continue wrapping thread to build the head of the fly and use Solarez UV Resin to cover all the exposed thread at the head of the fly.

 Finished: